 - The same agent performs execution of health checks, backup, restore

-- Single socket connection initiated by agent to management server requiring simplifying firewall rules
+- Single socket connection initiated by agent to management server requiring only simple firewall rules

 - Bi-directional communication between agent and management server over the single socket